knative-extensions/eventing-kafka/README.md

 brew install librdkafka
 ```
 ...alternatively, if the current/latest version of the librdkafka C library is
-not compatible with knative-kafka, then you can manually install an older
+not compatible with eventing-kafka, then you can manually install an older
 version via the following....
 ```
 curl -LO https://github.com/edenhill/librdkafka/archive/v1.0.1.tar.gz \